-1 the promising practices that are in Canada.
-And so while 2 we -- I'll -- you know, we've been highlighting Manitoba, 3 but there are really good things that are happening across 4 the country.
-5 British Columbia, their Fraser Health 6 Centre, their emergency room staff in Surrey Memorial 7 Hospital has an online training program for emergency room 8 nurses called "help, don't hinder."
-The B.C. government 9 has an office to combat trafficking in persons.
-10 Alberta.
-In Edmonton there is a Centre to 11 End all Sexual Exploitation.
-CEASE is a very -- is a 12 grassroots community organisation.
-There's ACT Alberta as well in Alberta.
-13 14 Manitoba, I'll highlight more of that in a 15 little bit.
-16 Ontario.
+- British Columbia, their Fraser Health

+Centre, their emergency room staff in Surrey Memorial

+Hospital has an online training program for emergency room

+nurses called "help, don't hinder."
+The B.C. government

+has an office to combat trafficking in persons. - Alberta.
+In Edmonton there is a Centre to grassroots community organisation.
+There's ACT Alberta as well in Alberta. - Manitoba, I'll highlight more of that in a little bit. - Ontario.
 The Ontario Government is the second province.
-So there's only two provinces in Canada 17 18 that have a provincial strategy today.
-Manitoba, since 19 2002 and Ontario now has a human trafficking strategy as 20 of 2016.
-21 I need to acknowledge Sex Trade 101 as a 22 very strong survivor-led organisation that is critically 23 important to having a voice on this issue.
-24 Quebec, Montreal -- and I see Clay is here 25 and the work that they're doing to fight against sexual
+So there's only two provinces in Canada that have a provincial strategy today.
+Manitoba, since 2002 and Ontario now has a human trafficking strategy as of 2016. - I need to acknowledge Sex Trade 101 as a very strong survivor-led organisation that is critically important to having a voice on this issue. - Quebec, Montreal -- and I see Clay is here and the work that they're doing to fight against sexual exploitation in their city.
+There is the Montreal Police